Social Icons

 Directed by Ryan Coogler

-Creed (or Rocky VII) is a movie I watched an appreciated.
-This is a spin-off from the Rocky Balboa movie and it is the seventh movie in the Rocky series the last being Rocky Balboa (2006) nine years ago.
-The character Rocky is undeniably awesome, when Stallone created this character in his early days struggling to make it big, I can bet you he didn’t believe the movie will get this far.
+Creed (or Rocky VII) is a movie I watched and thoroughly appreciated.
+It’s a spin-off from the Rocky Balboa series and the seventh installment in the Rocky franchise, with the last being Rocky Balboa (2006) nine years ago.
+The character Rocky is undeniably awesome, and when Stallone created him early in his career while struggling to make it big, I bet he never imagined the series would go this far.

-Stallone has created a boxing character that will stand as one of the most memorable fictional fighter in history.
-Rocky Balboa “The Italian Stallion” story is a complete rags to riches story with all the needed twist to make it lovable.
-This movie did respect to the series and in the end we get to see Donnie and a frail Rocky climbing the iconic “Rocky Steps" at the entrance of the Philadelphia Museum of Art.
-The steps we saw him run up way back when he had to take on Apollo Creed, and shadow box while we see the camera spin round him.
-Now our hero had to walk up the famous steps and taking breaks in-between.
+Stallone has created a boxing character who will stand as one of the most memorable fictional fighters in history.
+Rocky Balboa, “The Italian Stallion,” has a complete rags-to-riches story with all the twists and turns to make it lovable.
+This movie does justice to the series, and in the end, we get to see Donnie and a frail Rocky climbing the iconic “Rocky Steps” at the entrance of the Philadelphia Museum of Art.
+These are the same steps we saw him run up way back when he was training to take on Apollo Creed, shadowboxing as the camera spun around him.
+Now, our hero walks up those famous steps, taking breaks along the way.

-Stallone reprises his role in this movie as the famous Rocky Balboa and Donnie Creed was played by Michael B. Jordan.
-If the name sounds familiar, it should.
-Jordan was in the crappy, no good for nothing movie Fantastic Four (2015) where he played the Human Torch.
-To be honest if not for Sylvester Stallone I would not have taken the time to see this movie, but I’m glad I did.
+Stallone reprises his role as the legendary Rocky Balboa, and Donnie Creed is played by Michael B. Jordan.
+If the name sounds familiar, it should—Jordan was in the disappointing Fantastic Four (2015), where he played the Human Torch.
+Honestly, if it weren’t for Sylvester Stallone, I might not have taken the time to see this movie, but I’m glad I did.

 The Hateful Eight (2015)